 Bitcoin is only about 13 years from its inception.
 While it has proven value, as a “teenager” it still wouldn’t, IRL, be able to drive a car or purchase alcohol.
 While a very gifted teenager, it is still just a teenager and hasn’t grown to know how to interact with all “adults” yet.
 And not all adults are ready to trust or interact with it…yet.

-One aspect of Blockchains today should be noted that all these features apple with all transactions are in the blockchain.
-Some exchanges and other entities will conduct transactions “off-chain” that do have the same value.
+One aspect of Blockchains today should be noted: all these features only apply when all transactions are written in the blockchain.
+Some exchanges and other entities will conduct transactions “off-chain” meaning they do not write local transactions, or exchanges between their members, in the blockchain.
 We will address this in more detail later.

 Digital Currency (Cryptocurrency)

 Digital Currency, or Cryptocurrency, is how most people were introduced to blockchain technology.
 Bitcoin, Ethereum, Dogecoin, ADA, and others have become household names and the subject of many front-page articles.
 Most are decentralized currencies, or money, in that no human has direct control of making or distributing them.
 Most are mathematically limited in quantity to be scarce and secured by cryptography for ownership and exchange.
 I write most as some digital currencies are controlled by a single person or entity.
 There are a lot of scammers out there and due diligence is required.